Azure/AKS/examples/fleet/kuard-blue-green/README.md

 ## Objectives
 * Deploy a Kuard demo application using blue image in the `aks-member-blue`.
 * Deploy a Kuard demo application using green image in the `aks-member-green`.
-* Create an internal load balancer service to expose the deployment and export the service.
+* Create a `ClusterIP` type service to expose the deployment and export the service.
 * Expose fleet-wide endpoints from exported services with a multi-cluster service.

 ## Steps